labmec/wgma/README.md

 Analysis of an Exposed-Core-Fiber

 Illustrates
-- performance of a real-world scenario
+- performance in a real-world scenario
 - how to generate dispersion curves and export to `.csv`

 ### planar_wg

-Scattering analysis of a planar slab waveguide
+Scattering analysis of a planar slab waveguide with a discontinuity

 Illustrates
 - how to analyse 2D planar waveguides for a given excitation source
-- how to analyse 2D planar waveguide discontinuities using por truncation with PMLs
+- how to analyse 2D planar waveguide discontinuities using port truncation with PMLs
 - how to prescribe custom sources

 ### pcwg